devshum/devshum.github.io/README.md

 And this is my first project with jQuery, I implemented onScroll method that allows produce the header if scroll height bigger than intro height section.

-I used the same things which I used below, namely: SCSS, BEM, The W3C Markup Validation and certainly FLOATS, after Flexbox and CSS grid it was difficult =|
+I used the same things which I used below, namely: SCSS, BEM, responsive-adaptive markup, The W3C Markup Validation and certainly FLOATS, after Flexbox and CSS grid it was difficult =|

 *The design I took from the Internet.